 If you or a friend are feeling very stressed or unhappy, you need to take action:

 - Talk to someone who you trust (a friend, school health nurse, school counsellor, family member, teacher or helpline)

 - See your GP and explain how you are feeling.

 - Try to reduce and stop any dangerous activities (like drinking, taking drugs or driving a car)

-Calling a helpline may be helpful as you can remain anonymous and the advisers are trained to listen, but they may not be able to offer as much help as those close to you, of who have a responsibility to look after you (like teachers, youth workers, or your Doctor).
+Calling a helpline may be helpful as you can remain anonymous and the advisers are trained to listen.
+But they may not be able to offer as much help as those close to you, or who have a responsibility to look after you (like teachers, youth workers, or your Doctor).

 Crucial: Your School Health Nurse can help with all kinds of health problems, including feelings of stress, panic and unhappiness, even out of termtime - call 01865 904225.